lmjakt/inversion_finder/README.md

 Find inverted repeats in long sequences quickly.

-inversion_finder provides a function to R that performs a cancelling k-mer count, decrementin an overall k-mer number when encountering k-mers whose reverse complement have been observed previously in the sequence analysed.
+inversion_finder provides a function to R that performs a cancelling k-mer count, decrementing an overall k-mer number when encountering k-mers whose reverse complement have been observed previously in the sequence analysed.